Mokdong Stadium

-The Mokdong Stadium (Korean: 목동주경기장; Hanja: 木洞運動場) is a South Korean sports complex located in Mok-dong, Yangcheon-gu, Seoul.
+The Mokdong Stadium (Korean: 목동주경기장; Hanja: 木洞運動場) is a South Korean sports complex located in Mok-dong, Yangcheon District, Seoul.
 It consists of a multi-purpose stadium, a baseball stadium, and an artificial ice rink.
 It was opened on 14 November 1989.
 The main stadium hosted K League football matches from 1996 to 2001.

 Facilities

 Mokdong Stadium

 Mokdong Stadium is a multi-purpose stadium and is used mostly for association football and athletics.
 It was the home stadium of Bucheon SK between 1996 and 2000.
 The stadium holds 25,000 spectators (15,511 seated) and was opened in 1989.

 Currently, the stadium serves as the temporary home ground for K League 2 club Seoul E-Land FC.
 It is expected that the club will play their home matches at least until the end of the 2023 season, while renovations are being made on the Seoul Olympic Stadium.